 City Comparison

-Lorton vs Washington: Which is right for your family?
+Lorton vs Washington DC: Which is right for your family?

 Lorton is a revitalized community in southern Fairfax County, transformed by the Workhouse Arts Center and new residential development.
 Washington, D. Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.